ItshMoh/RustSmith/README.md

 ---

-## 📋 Requirements
+## Requirements

 - Python 3.8+
 - Rust and Cargo
 - MongoDB
-- OpenAI API key or other LLM provider
+- Anura API Key get it from Here (https://anura.lilypad.tech/)

 ---

-## 🧩 Extending Rustsmith
+## Extending Rustsmith

-You can extend Rustsmith by:
+We will be extending Rustsmith by:
 - Adding new agents for other Rust development aspects
 - Supporting different LLM providers
 - Enhancing error correction mechanisms
-- Creating a web-based interface
+- Publishing it is a library.

 ---